 \section{Summary}

 The Newton method often fails for highly nonlinear problems with poor initial guesses.
-We develop a dissipation-based continuation (DBC) method for solving the two-phase flow and transport in porous media with combined viscous, gravitational and capillary forces.
-The homotopy of DBC is constructed by adding numerical dissipation to the discrete flow equations, with a continuation parameter controlling the magnitude of the dissipation.
+We develop a dissipation-based continuation (DBC) method for nonlinear two-phase flow and transport in porous media with combined viscous, gravitational, and capillary forces.
+The homotopy is constructed by adding numerical dissipation to the discrete flow equations, whereby a continuation parameter is used to gradually remove the dissipation.
 The DBC method acts as a globalization stage to obtain better initial guesses for the Newton process.
-Numerical evidences and detailed analysis are provided through single-cell and 1D examples to explain why the dissipation operator can significantly improve the nonlinear convergence of hyperbolic PDE problems.
-We reveal a specific type of nonlinear convergence difficulty caused by the low wave speed around the saturation front.
+Detailed analysis of single-cell and 1D problems helps to explain why the dissipation operator improves the convergence of nonlinear transport problems.
+We highlight a specific type of nonlinear convergence difficulty caused by low wave speeds around the saturation front.
 The typical behavior appears as a stagnation stage in the convergence history before the residual norm starts to decrease.
-An adaptive strategy to determine optimum dissipation coefficient is proposed.
-The adaptive dissipation is computed locally for each cell interface, and is applicable to coupled flow and transport.
+An adaptive and local (cell based) strategy to determine the `optimum' dissipation coefficient is proposed.

 We demonstrate the effectiveness of the new nonlinear solver using several examples, including 1D scalar transport and 2D heterogeneous problems with fully-coupled flow and transport.
 The new solver exhibits superior convergence properties compared with the standard Newton solver used in reservoir simulation.
-The results show that the DBC method can always reduce iteration count, even for the initial conditions that are far away from the residual saturations.
-This is because the nonlinearity of a discretized system is mainly determined by the numerical flux scheme employed.
-The artificial dissipation can speed up the mass spread in the affected domain over the timestep and thus lead to faster nonlinear convergence.
+The results show that the DBC method reduces the iteration count in all the cases investigated.
+The artificial dissipation can help with spreading mass in the affected domain over the timestep and thus lead to faster nonlinear convergence.

-The nonlinear solver based on the homotopy continuation method is flexible and can be integrated with other globalization techniques such as trust-region and line-search to guide the Newton direction and step-length selection.
-In addition, the new solver can be readily applied to more realistic and complex systems with multiphase or multicomponent (compositional) fluids.
+The nonlinear DBC solver is flexible and can be integrated with other globalization techniques, such as trust-region and line-search algorithms, to guide the Newton direction and the step-length selection.
+In addition, the new solver can be readily applied to more complex multi-physics problems.